 In 2004, Cont and Tankov [6] utilized jump-diffusion models to represent uncertainty, illustrating that these models have sophisticated structures beneficial for asset pricing.
 In 2007, Liu [12] advanced the theory of uncertainty within the framework of uncertain measures, enhancing the modeling of uncertain phenomena by addressing the concept of belief degrees.
 In 2008, he introduced an uncertain process [13].
-Based on it, researchers in [4, 16, 26, 27] developed methods for solving uncertain differential equations (UDEs).
+Based on it, researchers in [4, 16, 26, 27]developed methods for solving uncertain differential equations (UDEs).
 Also, Chen and Liu [4] have established the existence and uniqueness theorem pertaining to the solutions of UDEs.
 Furthermore, Liu [14] demonstrated the stability of UDEs.
 In 2009, Liu [14] also formulated various equations for option pricing utilizing uncertain stock models.
 After that, Peng and Yao [22], Yu [29], Chen [3], Yao [28], and Ji and Zhou [8] dedicated significant attention to the exploration of uncertain stock pricing models.
 In addition, Chen [2] formulated a pricing equation for American options in 2011.
 In 2020, Jia and Chen [9] disclosed several compelling discoveries related to the pricing formulas of knock-in barrier options, grounded in an uncertain stock pricing model that includes a floating interest rate.
 Zhou [8] placed significant emphasis on the analysis of uncertain stock pricing models.
 In a related development, Chen [2] introduced a formula for American option pricing in 2011.
-In 2020, Jia and Chen [9] revealed several intriguing insights into the pricing formulas for knock-in barrier options, while Yang et al. [25] focused on strategies for assessing the pricing of Asian barrier options in an uncertain stock pricing model featuring a floating interest rate.
+In 2020, Jia and Chen [9] revealed several intriguing insights into the pricing formulas for knock-in barrier options, which were based on an uncertain stock pricing model featuring a floating interest rate.
 That same year, Rong et al. [24] examined pricing formulas for American barrier options, while Yang et al. [25] focused on strategies for assessing the pricing of Asian barrier options in an uncertain environment.